jaxsonpd/etc/C Style Guide.md

 Lines will not exceed 80 columns unless it is part of a link, is a string literal were new line characters can affect it or by developer discretion.
 This limit is to improve writing of code in a split window configuration.

 # Comments
-Comments are vitaly important and should be used anyware that code may become hard to understand.
+Comments are vitaly important and should be used anywhere that code may become hard to understand.
 All files should conform to the doxgen commenting standard even if doxgen is not intended to be run on the code.
 This is done to improve standardisation and I like the way it looks.

-Doxgen Refences:

-- [Usage Example](https://fnch.users.sourceforge.net/doxygen_c.html)
-- [Doxgen Manual](https://doxygen.nl/manual/docblocks.html)
+Not all comments in files need to be doxgen comments only text that is directly relevant to variables, functions etc. should be in the doxgen style.
+General comments regarding code should be done using the `//` style of comment ether inline or the line before depending on what makes more sense for readability.
+If a block of text is needed the `/* */` can be used but this should be avoided to reduce confusion around what is doxgen viewed and what is not.

 ## Doxgen Summary
 Doxgen is a documentation software that creates a manaul just from your source code (Assuming that you comment the code correctly).
 Doxgen looks at the comments in your code to pull this information.
 While doxgen does allow the use of the \ character to prefix commands the @ should be used to improve searching and differenacal.
 Three comment styles for information should be used these can be seen below.

+Doxgen Refences:

+- [Usage Example](https://fnch.users.sourceforge.net/doxygen_c.html)
+- [Doxgen Manual](https://doxygen.nl/manual/docblocks.html)

 A line above comment:
 ```c